Alex Tuch: Buffalo Sabres

 On November 4, 2021, Tuch was traded by the Golden Knights along with Peyton Krebs, a 2022 first-round draft pick, and a 2023 second-round draft pick to the Buffalo Sabres in exchange for Jack Eichel and a 2023 third-round draft pick.
-Eichel, the former 2015 second overall draft pick considered a generational talent, had been enmeshed in an acrimonious dispute with the Sabres for some time prior to the trade.
+Eichel, the former 2015 second overall draft pick, had been enmeshed in an acrimonious dispute with the Sabres for some time prior to the trade.
 Tuch, a Sabres fan as a child, expressed enthusiasm about joining the team.
 He made his debut in a December 29, 2021 loss to the New Jersey Devils, recording an assist.
+His first goal as a member of the Sabres came in a 4–3 overtime loss to the Boston Bruins on January 1, 2022.

 He soon became a fan favorite in Buffalo, with many citing him as a natural choice to the take up the team captaincy previously stripped from Eichel.
 A notable game came on March 10, 2022, when Eichel made his first appearance in Buffalo against the Golden Knights, culminating in Tuch stealing the puck from Eichel in the final minute to bury it in the empty net, resulting in a 3–1 Sabres victory.

 On October 20, 2022, Tuch scored his first career hat-trick in a 6–3 win over the Calgary Flames.
+He would score his second hat-trick of the season on April 1, 2023, capping it off with a shorthanded goal in another 6–3 win versus the Philadelphia Flyers.
+Tuch's 2022–23 campaign marked career highs in goals, assists, and points, finding offensive success in his second season playing alongside Tage Thompson and Jeff Skinner.

 Personal life

-Tuch was born to Carl and Sharon in Syracuse, New York.
-He grew up in Baldwinsville, New York.
-Tuch is of Slovak ancestry through his great grandmother.
-Tuch has a younger brother and sister who are twins; Luke Tuch was drafted in the 2nd round of the 2020 NHL Draft by the Montreal Canadiens and is committed to play hockey for Boston University, and Leah Tuch plays field hockey.
+Tuch was born to parents Carl and Sharon in Syracuse, New York and grew up in nearby Baldwinsville.
+He is of Slovak ancestry through his great grandmother.
+Tuch has two younger siblings who are fraternal twins; his brother Luke was selected in the second round of the 2020 NHL entry draft by the Montreal Canadiens and currently plays professionally for the Laval Rocket of the American Hockey League (AHL), and sister Leah, a field hockey player.
 Tuch grew up as a fan of the Buffalo Sabres.